Skip to content

 Swap Providers in One Line

-Run on OpenAI today, switch to Anthropic tomorrow — change one line in your YAML.
+Run on Anthropic today, switch to OpenAI tomorrow.
+Run initrunner configure or change one line in your YAML.
 No vendor lock-in.

 ~>